timescale/docs/use-timescale/data-tiering/tour-data-tiering.md

 (5 rows)
 ```

-If your query predicate never needs to touch object storage, it will only
+If your query predicate never needs to touch the low-cost bottomless storage tier, it will only
 process those chunks stored in regular storage; in this case, the time
-predicate refers to newer data that is not yet tiered to object storage.
+predicate refers to newer data that is not yet tiered to the low-cost bottomless storage tier.
 This query does not touch tiered storage at all.
 We know that because
 `Match tiered objects :0 ` in the plan indicates that no tiered data matches
  the query constraint.